 As well as providing students with a broad and detailed understanding of the past, a History and Politics degree from Cambridge also equips graduates with a number of important transferable skills.
 In particular, leading graduate employers value History and Politics graduates’ capacity to:

 • research, organise and synthesise complex material quickly

 • communicate clearly, both orally and in writing

 Recent Christ’s graduates in either History or Politics and International Relations have entered a wide range of professions, including law, public policy (civil service), banking, management consultancy, media, higher education, teaching, administration and public relations.

 Victoria has just completed her first year of History and Politics here at Christ's College, Cambridge.
 She has written about her experiences of studying History and Politics in this student profile.
-If you would like to read more accounts from Christ's students, please see the student profiles page.
+You may also find it helpful to read profiles by students studying History (Alice, Max, Isobel, James and Sathya) and students studying Politics via the HSPS course (Roslynn, Jack, Fred, Rufus, and Diana).
+If you would like to hear more from Christ's students, please watch the Christ's student Q&A film, and visit our Student Profiles page.